akbir/blog/content/post/history-through-optimisation/index.md

 So is backprop the path to full blown artificial general intelligence (AGI)?
 I think our most promising mechanism to reach AGI is iterative amplification.
 Amplification is when we set agents the tasks of building smarter agents, who in turn build even smarter agents.
 For a full treatment of how this works (and how to mitigate any associated risk) check out Paul Christiano’s [blog](https://www.jstor.org/stable/1879431?seq=1).

-I find this most compelling approach, as it falls into my world view  - where we optimise until we find a new more efficient optimiser.
+This a compelling approach, as it falls into our world view  - where we optimise until we find a new more efficient optimiser.
 Let's look at the evidence that this works.
 Currently as researchers we push machine learning forward under four approaches:

 1. New architectures (topologies of a network)
 2. Collect larger and more interesting datasets (better environments)